Papsanly/TemplateRenderer/README.md

 python main.py [-h] template [context_values ...]
 ```

-All available templates are listed in `config.py`, as well as their context keys, which are the values to fill the
+All available templates, as well as their context keys, which are the values to fill the template with, are listed in
-template with.
-Output and chrome executable path also can be set in there.
+`config.py`.
+Output and chrome executable path also can be configured there.